data-science-made-easy/nicerplot/README.md

 - `character`, if it is a URL that points to data on [Statistics Netherlands](https:://cbs.nl)
 - `list`, with elements of the above objects and/or a 'sub-`list`'

+The <a href="https://htmlpreview.github.io/?https://github.com/data-science-made-easy/nicerplot/blob/master/inst/extdata/nicerplot-manual.html" target="_blank">manual</a> explains in great detail how to structure the above objects well.

 ## Change the layout
 Instead of lines you can plot 'stacked bars' by using parameter `type = 'bar='` (use `type = 'bar--` for shouldered bars):